raoulg/MADS-MachineLearning-course/README.md

 This course assumes you have done the introduction in Python and the DME course https://github.com/raoulg/DME22

 For this project you will need some dependencies.
-The project uses python 3.8, and all dependencies can be installed with `poetry` if you are using that with `poetry install`.
+The project uses python 3.8, and all dependencies can be installed with `pdm` if you are using that with `pdm install`.

 If you prefer to use `pip` you can run `pip install -r requirements.txt`.